 Benchmark Brent crude futures were down 23 cents at $49.07 a barrel at 1322 GMT, while U.S. West Texas Intermediate (WTI) crude futures traded at $46.68 a barrel, down 24 cents.

 OPEC and some non-OPEC states, such as Russia, pledged to cut production by 1.8 million bpd between January this year and the end of March 2018.

-The UAE energy minister, whose country's oil output has been rising, said he was committed to the output cut and he hoped the deal would have a significant impact in the third and fourth quarters.
+The UAE energy minister, whose country's oil output has been rising, said on Friday he was committed to the cut and he hoped the deal would have a significant impact in the third and fourth quarters.

-The meeting gathers several ministers from OPEC and non-OPEC member countries in St. Petersburg.
-Kuwaiti Oil Minister Essam al-Marzouq, whose country heads the joint ministerial committee, said attendees would discuss steps for continuing the production cuts.
+Kuwaiti Oil Minister Essam al-Marzouq, whose country heads the joint ministerial committee which meets in St. Petersburg, said attendees would discuss steps for continuing implementation of the production cut agreement.